-• Recoverability of the debt due from the Parent Company (UIL Limited), to meet the ZDP shares liabilities.
+• Recoverability of the debt due from the Parent Company (UIL Limited), to meet the Zero Dividend Preference Shares (ZDP shares) liabilities.

-We considered whether this risk could plausibly affect the liquidity in the going concern period by assessing the degree of downside assumption that, individually and collectively, could result in a liquidity issue, taking into account the Parent Company's current and projected cash and liquid investment position (and the results of a reverse stress test).
+We considered whether this risk could plausibly affect the liquidity in the going concern period by assessing the degree of downside assumption that, individually and collectively, could result in a liquidity issue, taking into account the Parent Company's liquid investment position (and the results of a reverse stress test).